xJAGx1987x/file_reader_8086_Assembly/README.md

 [name] [unsigned integer]
 There can be any amount of white space between any of these items.
-The program stores the arguments from the commmand tail and converts the integer argument to an integer.
+The program stores the arguments from the commmand tail and converts the integer ASCII string argument to an integer.

 The program then opens the argument file, creates an ouput file (titled output.dat) and begins to read from the source file.
 We temporarily store